auth0/docs/articles/universal-login/password-reset.md

 This article will help you learn how to configure the custom Password Reset page.
 If you are an admin trying to reset a user's password, see [Change Users' Passwords](/connections/database/password-change).
 If you are a user trying to reset your own password, see [Reset Your Auth0 Account Password](/support/reset-account-password).
 :::

-The Password Reset Page uses Auth0's password reset widget to allow users to change their passwords in the event that they're unable to log in.
-Using this page, you can maintain consistency in the appearance of your pages (login, password reset, and so on), and your users can easily change their passwords as needed.
+The Password Reset Page is a page that is hosted by Auth0, and uses Auth0's password reset widget to allow users to change their passwords in the event that they're unable to log in.
+Using this page, you can maintain consistency in the appearance of your pages (login, password reset, and so on), and the users of your application(s) can easily change their passwords as needed.

 ## Enable the Password Reset Page

-Using the [Auth0 Dashboard](${manage_url}/#/password_reset), you can customize your Hosted Password Reset Page by flipping the toggle switch to enable customizations and providing a custom script.
+Using the [Auth0 Dashboard](${manage_url}/#/password_reset), you can customize your Password Reset Page by flipping the toggle switch to enable customizations and providing a custom script.

 ![Hosted Password Reset Page](/media/articles/hosted-pages/password-reset.png)